mlepage/phosphor-old/README.md

-# mcomputer
+# Phosphor

+Phosphor is a browser-based microcomputer.

-See https://mlepage.github.io/mcomputer/ for live demo, instructions, and changelog.
+See https://mlepage.github.io/phosphor/ for live demo, instructions, etc.